 West Oxfordshire District Council are not the decision making authority, so consultation responses relating to the proposal should be directed to the developer.

-The developer has held a number of consultation events to discuss initial proposals and have dedicated channels for stakeholders to respond to the consultation.
+The developer held a number of consultation events in December 2022 to discuss the initial proposals and set up dedicated channels for stakeholders to respond to the consultation.